strongtownsmadison/stmad_dbt/models/docs/_docs.md

 {% docs last_seen_dt %}
 The date and time when a specific record or entry was last observed or modified within the dataset.
 This information is important for understanding the recency of data and can indicate how up-to-date the information is.
 {% enddocs %}

+{% docs st_transform %}
+This function reprojects geometries to a different coordinate reference system (CRS).
+It is commonly used in spatial analysis to ensure that geometrical data aligns correctly with other spatial datasets, facilitating accurate mapping and analysis.
+The transformation process adjusts the coordinates of the geometries based on the specified target CRS.
+{% enddocs %}

+{% docs geom_4326 %}
+This column typically represents geographical data in the WGS 84 coordinate system, which uses latitude and longitude degrees as coordinates.
+It's often used in mapping and spatial analysis to accurately position features on the Earth's surface.
+{% enddocs %}